pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 2. Handler
 3. Application

+# Philosophy
+Plugins should be objects with a constructor such that more than one can be created if there exists more than one configuration for that plugin.

 # Plugin configurations
-Plugins should not read from their own cofiguration files.
+Plugins should not read their own cofiguration files.
 The sg-core provides all methods for reading configurations using the golang [yaml.v3](https://pkg.go.dev/gopkg.in/yaml.v3).
 However, validation must be implemented by the plugin.